Shiai (Matches)

 • Before entering the court to compete, be physically and mentally prepared for the match.
 Exhibit kigurai (confidence, bearing).

-• Together with the opponent: enter the court to a point three big steps from the kaishi-sen (starting line), perform ritsu-rei, bring the shinai to the tai-to position, starting from the right foot take three big steps to the kaishi-sen, draw the shinai, and go down into the sonkyo position.
+• Together with the opponent: enter the court to a point three big steps from the kaishi-sen (starting line), approximately 4.5 paces from the center.
+With the opponent, perform ritsu-rei, bring the shinai to the tai-to position, starting from the right foot take three big steps to the kaishi-sen, draw the shinai, and go down into the sonkyo position.

 • When the shushin says "hajime," stand up and start the match.